omegasisters/homepage/README.en.md

 Hosted at http://localhost: 8080

-When editing the source code, build before doning a 'git push':
+When editing the source code, build before doing a 'git push':

 ```
 yarn build # For yarn